redox-os/book/src/introduction/what_is_redox.md

 We can do certain things to prevent it, however:

-Linux have been way too fast to stabilize things, and way to slow to deprecate them.
+Linux has been way too fast to stabilize things, and way too slow to deprecate them.
 This meant that old, legacy drivers are a mandatory part of the Linux kernel.
 We want a slow release model to avoid doing bad design decisions.
 We will not stabilize before they are well-tested and known to work.

 We will not sacrifice correctness for compatibility.
-We are not afraid of looking at the mistakes that were made during the development of other operating systems, and then learn by them.
+We are not afraid of looking at the mistakes that were made during the development of other operating systems, and then learn from them.

 The goals of Redox
 ------------------